-Children are entitled to DIC if there is no surviving spouse, if they are 18 years or older and became permanently incapable of self-support before reaching age 18, or if they are 18 to 22 years old and pursuing an approved course of education.
+Children are entitled to DIC if there is no surviving spouse, if they are 18 years or older and became permanently incapable of self-support before reaching age 18, or if they are 18 to 22 years old and pursing an approved course of education.

-As of June 30, 2000, VA was paying DIC benefits to, or on behalf of, 286,866 surviving spouses, 31,803 children, and 10,670 needy surviving parents.
+In its fiscal year 2004 budget, VA estimates that it will pay DIC benefits to 316,747 survivors, a sum which includes surviving spouses, children, and needy surviving parents.
 Under section 1318(b) of title 38, VA pays benefits at DIC rates to the surviving spouses and children of veterans whose deaths are not service connected if the veteran, immediately prior to his or her death, had been receiving (or had been entitled to receive) compensation at the 100-percent rate continuously for 10 or more years or for at least 5 years from the date of discharge or release from active duty.
+VA also pays DIC benefits to the surviving spouses and children of veterans who were former prisoners of war and after September 30, 1994, whose deaths were not service connected if the veterans had been receiving (or had been entitled to receive) compensation at the 100-percent rate continuously for not less than one year preceding death.